 Although grilled slices of halloumi is a popular way to cook it, the cheese also can be cut into cubes and heated in a pot of soup.
 You might want to try it threaded onto skewers and grilled with vegetables or sauté the cubes with oil and garlic or vegetables as well.

 There are a number of recipes available that can serve as inspiration for even more ways to enjoy halloumi.
-For instance, you can grill or pan-fry halloumi with sautéed kale or enjoy fried halloumi with tomatoes and balsamic vinegar for an impressive appetizer.
+For instance, you can grill or pan-fry halloumi with sautéed kale for an impressive appetizer.

 Halloumi burgers are a nice vegetarian alternative and delicious with a smokey tomato jam and avocado crema.
 If that's not cheesy enough, try a sweet and spicy halloumi sandwich with roasted squash, raspberry harissa jam, and a brussel sprout slaw.
 You can even add warm halloumi to a green bean and potato salad, a recipe that's a British favorite in the summer.